 Employing Staff in the UK?
 A Guide for Overseas Companies

-The increasingly global nature of the workforce, with the transition to remote work during the Covid-19 pandemic, means overseas employers are hiring workers in the UK or sending existing employees to take on job opportunities in the UK.
+An increasingly globalised workforce, coupled with a move to remote working during the Covid-19 pandemic, has meant that overseas employers are hiring workers in the UK or sending existing employees to take on job opportunities in the UK.

-But it’s not as simple as locating a qualified candidate.
-Employers must ensure that their employees are legally entitled to work in the UK and fulfil their UK tax obligations.
+While this might seem straightforward, it’s not simply a case of locating a qualified candidate.
+Employers must ensure that their employees are legally entitled to work in the UK in the first and fulfil their UK tax obligations.
 This has become even more important in the aftermath of Brexit.
 So, what do overseas companies need to know about employing staff in the UK?

 What is the impact of Covid-19?